felixUOB/AI-Enhanced_Waste_Collection_2024/projectProposal.md

 Data Sensitivity/Capture - Is the data sensitive and will it be provided or obtained online.

-Intellectual Property - Contract sent after meeting
+Intellectual Property - Contract sent after meeting.